Gauri Malla

-Gauri Malla (गौरी मल्ल) is a Nepali actress.
+Gauri Malla (गौरी मल्ल) is a Nepalese actress.
 In 2002, she was awarded Nepal's "Motion Picture Award" for best leading female.
 In 2003, she won the "Best Supporting Actress Award" at the first ever Lux Film Awards in Nepal.
 She is one of the Judge of Dancing with stars season 1 Nepal.

-In 2002, she was awarded Nepal's "Motion Picture Award" and in 2003, she won the "Best Supporting Actress Award.
+In 2002, she was awarded Nepal's "Motion Picture Award" and in 2003, she won the "Best Supporting Actress Award".
 She later moved to USA.
 She has returned Nepal in 2014 from United States.